acucciniello/the-muse-jobs/docs/index.md

 2. Open the Amazon Echo companion mobile application.
 3. Click on the Top Left Button to Open the Menu
 4. Click on Skills
-5. Search "Muse Jobs"
+5. Search "Fan Muse Jobs"
 6. Click Enable Skill
 7. Go to Your Amazon Echo
-8. Say "Alexa, launch Muse Jobs"
+8. Say "Alexa, launch fan Muse Jobs"

 # Usage